andrew-codechimp/HA-Battery-Notes/README.md

 ```

 * I don't want to track battery replacement, can I disable this?
 Yes, you can add the following to your `configuration.yaml`, after a restart of Home Assistant *new* devices added to battery notes will have the battery replaced sensor and button disabled.
-Any devices you have previously added to Battery Notes you will have to disable these sensors manually, which also means you can enable specific sensors of important ones you want to track.
+Any devices you have previously added to Battery Notes you will have to disable/enable these sensors manually, which also means you can just enable specific sensors of important ones you want to track.
 ```
 battery_notes:
   enable_replaced: False